What is a B2B Pricing Strategy?

 Price optimization and management software are extremely powerful means to ensure pricing is relevant to market conditions.
 However, just as critical to an advanced pricing strategy is a strategy to ensure pricing is quickly disseminated into all your commercial systems.

-“36% of B2B buyers say an inability to get the best price online is a significant barrier to doing more business via the digital commerce channel,” stated Gartner Senior Research Director, Mark Lewis in a report.* “To unblock those potential buyers, it's essential to employ an AI-driven, real-time and value-based pricing engine, which can consider competition, customer profile, stock availability, etc. to come up with the best price for each buying situation.
-Not all customers have to see the same prices.
-This model is employed successfully to optimize the profits of airlines, hotels and car rental companies.
-In this situation, customers must understand that they are seeing a spot price that can go up or down.
-Most importantly, they must get the same spot price regardless of channel interaction.”
+“To unblock those potential buyers, it's essential to employ an AI-driven, real-time and value-based pricing engine, which can consider competition, customer profile, stock availability, etc. to come up with the best price for each buying situation.
+Not all customers have to see the same prices.”

 Price optimization can predict the outcome of pricing strategies before new prices are published.
-Now, for example, it's possible to see clearly how a 1% price increase will impact revenue and margin in one segment versus a 5% price increase in another.
+For example, it's possible to see clearly how a 1% price increase will impact revenue and margin in one segment versus a 5% price increase in another.
 It might make sense to claim twice the cost increase on your differentiated products, because you know you must take less on other commoditized items.
 The result of this surgical and asymmetric strategy is a more optimized balance of price increases that limit volume loss.

 Read More: How Global Companies Can Beat Inflation